mime-types/ruby-mime-types/README.md

 Version 3.0 is a major release that requires Ruby 2.0 compatibility and removes deprecated functions.
-The columnar registry format introduced in 2.6 has been made the primary format; the registry data has been extracted from this library and put into {mime-types-data}[https://github.com/mime-types/mime-types-data].
+The columnar registry format introduced in 2.6 has been made the primary format; the registry data has been extracted from this library and put into [mime-types-data][data].
 Additionally, mime-types is now licensed exclusively under the MIT licence and there is a code of conduct in effect.
 There are a number of other smaller changes described in the History file.

 ### About MIME Media Types